 Students are required to undergo a Working with Vulnerable People (WWVP) background check or equivalent in their state/country to undertake a placement for the unit.

-Students are responsible for obtaining the WWVP card prior to week 1 of the semester.
+Students are responsible for obtaining the WWVP card by 5th August 2022.
+Students are expected to identify a placement institution and organise placement suitable to their location.
+These can be discussed with the unit convenor in week 1 of the semester.

 Provision of information to the group